isomerpages/nlb-mobile-guide/spotlight/wellbeing/transformingyourbusiness.md

 This book offers managers and business leaders a guide for surviving digital disruptions - but it is not a book about technology - it is about the organisational changes required to harness the power of technology.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id= D9F1D23C-2221-4AF5-A10F-C4C0D3DB418B with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/ D9F1D23C-2221-4AF5-A10F-C4C0D3DB418B ">online</a> &#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=203880401">find the book at the libraries</a>. <br/>

-<h5>The Digital Transformation Playbook: rethink your business for the digital age</h5>
+<h5>The Digital Transformation Playbook</h5>
 <i>David L. Rogers</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id= 631F71C5-8BDC-4FB5-B4B4-7CFA430AEE57"><img src="/images/FS-4-TheDigitalTransformationPlaybook.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: 658.4062 ROG.
-Columbia University Press, 2016.<br/> The Digital Transformation Playbook shares how legacy businesses can transform, to thrive in the digital age.
+Columbia University Press, 2016.<br/>
+<i>The Digital Transformation Playbook</i> shares how legacy businesses can transform, to thrive in the digital age.
 It is an indispensable guide for executives looking to take their firms to the next stage of profitable growth. <br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=631F71C5-8BDC-4FB5-B4B4-7CFA430AEE57">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/ 631F71C5-8BDC-4FB5-B4B4-7CFA430AEE57">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202554285">find the book at the libraries</a>. <br/>

 <h5>Lights out: a cyberattack, a nation unprepared, surviving the aftermath</h5>